1enoch1/SampleSearchApplication/README.md

 # SampleSearchApplication
- A .NET Project that returns search results from the YouTube API
+ A ASP.NET Web Application Project that returns search results from the YouTube API